A-Strydom/cyberpunk-2048/README.md

   - Undo and redo buttons (⏪ ⏩) will appear next to the sound icon
   - Click undo to revert your last move, or redo to restore a move you undid
   - Works with both manual moves and autodrive mode
-  - When the game is about to end (flatline), a modal will appear asking if you want to "TRACEBACK" (undo) or "ACCEPT FATE" (proceed to game over)
+  - When the game is about to end (flatline), a modal will appear with three options:
+    - **TRACEBACK**: Undo your last move (turns off autodrive if active)
+    - **CROSSLINK TILES**: Automatically merge all matching pairs from lowest to highest (e.g., 2+2→4, 4+4→8, 8+8→16), then arrange remaining tiles in a snake pattern starting from bottom-left and moving right.
+All merge points are added to your score.
+    - **ACCEPT FATE**: Proceed to game over screen
-  - If you choose TRACEBACK during autodrive, autodrive will automatically turn off
+  - If you choose TRACEBACK or CROSSLINK TILES during autodrive, autodrive will automatically turn off
   - Perfect for experimenting with different strategies and learning optimal moves
   - Undo stack is limited to the last 50 moves to prevent memory issues